Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Gastric restrictive surgery is a type of bariatric surgery (weight loss surgery) procedure performed to limit the amount of food a person can eat.
-Bariatric surgery is the only option today that effectively treats morbid obesity in people for whom more conservative measures, such as diet, exercise, and medication have failed.
+Gastric restrictive surgery is a type of bariatric surgery or weight loss surgery.
+It limits the amount of food you can eat.
+This surgery may be used to treat severe obesity when diet, exercise, and medicine have failed.

 The types of gastric restrictive procedures include:

 LAGB is most often done using a laparoscope rather than through an open incision.
 This method uses a few small incisions for the laparoscopic tools to reach the inside of the stomach.
 The surgeon does the surgery while looking at a TV monitor.
 Laparoscopic gastric surgery usually reduces the length of the hospital stay.
 It also reduces the amount of scarring, and often results in quicker recovery than an "open" or standard method.